 - 1. If necessary, launch Internet Explorer and navigate to the student web page for this book.
-The URL for the student web page is listed at the bottom of page 2 in your book. - 2.
+The URL for the student web page is listed at the bottom of the first page of every lesson in your book. - 2.
 Click the Student Exercise Files link below the Downloads heading.
 A prompt to run or save the student exercise files appears. - 3.
-Click the Save button. - 4.
-Follow the steps for your version of Windows: - Win XP: Choose My Network Places on the left side of the Save As window, and then navigate to your network folder. - Win Vista: Click the menu button as shown at right, and then choose Network.
+Click the Save button.

+- 4. Follow the steps for your version of Windows: - Win XP: Choose My Network Places on the left side of the Save As window, and then navigate to your network folder. - Win Vista: Click the menu button as shown at right, and then choose Network.
+Navigate to your network folder. - Win 7: Click the menu button, as shown at right, and choose Network.
 Navigate to your network folder.